Distracted-E421/Project-Datapunk/googleData.md

 ----------------------------------------------------------------

 # Google Developers
-Records of your Developer Profile and the activity associated with it.
+- Records of your Developer Profile and the activity associated with it.

+## Developer Profile Info [JSON]
+- Developer Profile information and the activity associated with it.
+- JavaScript Object Notation, a data-interchange format.

 ----------------------------------------------------------------

 # Google Feedback
-Feedback reports you have submitted across Google products
+- Feedback reports you have submitted across Google products.
+- Issues/suggestions you have submitted across Google products.

+## Screenshots [JPEG]
+- Screenshots you have submitted along with feedback information.

 ----------------------------------------------------------------

 # Google Fi Wireless
-Your Google Fi phone number and voicemails
+- Your Google Fi phone number and voicemails.

-Phone number [TXT]
+## Phone Number [TXT]
-Your Google Fi phone number
+- Your Google Fi phone number.
-Voicemails [MP3]
+## Voicemails [MP3]
-Recordings of voicemails
+- Recordings of voicemails.

 ----------------------------------------------------------------